DaveINV2/dyness_tower/README.md

 Pull requests and issues are welcome!
 Especially needed:
 - Testing with other Dyness models
-- Improvements to sensor data
+- Improvements to sensor data mapping

 ## Community & Support